woocommerce/archives/readme.txt

 Looking for a helping hand?
 [View plugin documentation](http://wordpress.org/extend/plugins/archives-by-woothemes/other_notes/).

 Looking to contribute code to this plugin?
 [Fork the repository over at GitHub](http://github.com/woothemes/archives/).
-(submit pull requests to the "develop" branch)
+(submit pull requests to the latest "release-" branch)

 == Installation ==